 If you’re typically very busy, HIIT might be an excellent option to get in some physical activity as most HIIT workouts are only 15-30 minutes long.
 Start with just 5-10 minutes if you’ve never done it before, but don’t try HIIT if you have heart issues, as it can increase your heart rate a fair amount.

 Since you’re trying to lose belly fat, enhancing your abdominal muscle definition is a good idea.
+While you can’t spot burn fat (or reduce fat from one area alone), toner abs will make you look slimmer at a higher body fat percentage.

 These exercises strengthen your core while burning calories and belly fat.
 Try to do 5-10 minutes of some or all of these exercises each day, including: